Living Will Attorneys in Cape Cod

 How Do I Make a Living Will?
 Do I Need An Attorney?

-An attorney is not required in order for you to make your living will.
-However, if you are unsure about your state’s rules and need assistance understanding certain aspects of writing your will, it is recommended that you seek the help of an attorney that provides such services.
+An estate planning attorney is not required for you to make your living will.
+However, if you are unsure about your state’s rules and need assistance understanding certain aspects of writing your will, it is recommended that you seek the help of an attorneys helping provide peace of mind.

 We understand it is hard for most people to think about death and dying, and making plans for such an event can be overwhelming.
 Our legal team is happy to walk you through each step and simplify the process for you, so you can enjoy life and have peace of mind knowing you have plans in place for your family and for yourself when the time comes.

 At Boyd & Boyd, our legal team is well-versed in the areas of elder law and can assist you in drafting your advance directive documents, including your Living Will and Health Care Proxy.